Skip to main content

 • A background sync service polls running agents every 5 seconds and persists items to the backend database

-• Operators can respond to items directly; responses are written back to the originating agent
+• Operators respond to items directly; responses are written back to the originating agent

 Notifications Tab

-• Filter by status, priority, agent, or type
+• Filter by agent, type, priority, or status; optionally show dismissed items

 • Bulk selection and bulk actions